shankulk/openapi-documentation/README.md

 # openapi-documentation

 Use this Spring Boot project as an example to generate openapi documentation from `openapi.yaml`.
-I have used a standard openapi.yaml from OpenAPI Editor [example](https://editor.swagger.io/)
+I have used a standard Pet Store openapi.yaml from OpenAPI Editor [example](https://editor.swagger.io/)

 ## Compiling and building the project
 ```sh